-The Allen College Retention Office is dedicated to helping students succeed.
+The Allen College Student Success Office is dedicated to helping students succeed.
 The Academic Resources page was created to assist students in achieving academic success.
 Our aim is to partner with academe to enhance and support your total academic experience and to promote your academic achievement and retention.
 Assistance is available with time management, study skills, note taking, reading a text, writing, overcoming test anxiety, test-taking strategies, and other areas related to student success.
-Referrals are made for students requiring assistance with severe test anxiety and other needs not provided directly by the Retention Office.
-In addition to the online resources that can be accessed through the Academic Resources webpage, face-to-face meetings with the Retention staff are encouraged if you would like additional assistance in areas related to your academic success.
-For additional information, contact one of the Retention Office staff members listed below.
+Referrals are made for students requiring assistance with severe test anxiety and other needs not provided directly by the Student Success Office.
+In addition to the online resources that can be accessed through the Academic Resources webpage, face-to-face meetings with the Student Success staff are encouraged if you would like additional assistance in areas related to your academic success.
+For additional information, contact one of the Student Success Office staff members listed below.

 Dana Wedeking, MSN, RN